Seven types of garden bee

 Bees are vital to the gardener, pollinating our flowers, fruit and vegetables.
-Yet many species are now declining thanks to the combined assaults of habitat loss and use of pesticides and herbicides.
-Browse our gallery of some of the more common bee species likely to visit your garden, and see which ones your recognise.
+Yet many species are now declining thanks to the combined assaults of habitat loss and use of pesticides.
+Browse our gallery of some of the more common bee species likely to visit your garden, and see which ones you recognise.

 Honeybee, Apis mellifera